 The UC Davis Program in International and Community Nutrition (PICN) coordinates research and training activities concerning human nutrition problems of low-income countries, and of ethnic minorities and disadvantaged groups in the United States.
 PICN also offers a Designated Emphasis program for doctoral students in participating graduate programs.
 The specific objectives of the PICN are:

-- To conduct basic and applied research on issues of human nutrition relevant to individuals and populations of developing countries.
+- To conduct basic and applied research on issues of human nutrition relevant to low-income and disadvantaged populations.

-- To provide technical assistance to national governments and international agencies concerned with food and nutrition policies of developing countries.
+- To provide technical assistance to national governments and international agencies concerned with food and nutrition policies.